Ben’s Country Music Show – UK Country Music Radio Show, Syndicated Internationally and celebrating fifteen years on air in 2023.

 In May 2023, Ben’s Country Music Show, will celebrate 15 years on air – making it one of the longest continually running country music radio programmes in the UK and one of the premiere independent shows on UK radio.

-Ben Atkinson has been presenting on UK radio for over ten years.
-His presenting career began on 103 The Eye in Melton Mowbray, the first community radio station to be awarded a five-year licence by the UK government.
+Ben Atkinson has been presenting on UK radio for over fifteen years.
+His presenting career began on 103 The Eye in his home town of Melton Mowbray.
+This was the first community radio station to be awarded a five-year licence by the UK government, and reamins one of the oldest stations on UK community to this day.
 Ben learnt his craft at the University of Lincoln, graduating with a first class BA(Hons) in Media Production, an MA in Digital Media and has been awarded by the institution for his Outstanding Contribution to the Lincoln School of Film and Media.

 Ben’s interest in country music began as a child, discovering the music collection of his parents and grandparents.
 Over the years he has written extensively about the genre, focusing his research on the changing British attitude to country between the 1960’s and the present day.
-In March 2020, Ben set out on the next stage of his journey into the history of country music, by embarking a PhD study where he will evaluate gatekeepers and their impact on the success of female performers in modern American country music.
+In March 2020, Ben set out on the next stage of his journey into the history of country music, by embarking a PhD study in Music and American Studies where he will focus on the experiences of women in country music of the 21st century.

 Ben has been a member of the Country Music Association of America (CMA) since 2014.